maelys-mcardle/transphobic-media/README.md

 # Transphobic Media

-This is the code that makes up the transphobic.media website, an online repository to identify films & tv with transphobic content.
+This is the code to create an online repository of transphobic movies and television shows.

-## Installing the server
+## Installing the server locally

 Run the following commands to install: